wp-plugins/gravity-forms-salesforce/readme.txt

 8. Web-To-Lead: Specify custom fields and use the Salesforce API ID to send additional data to Salesforce.
 9. Daddy Analytics Integration: The plugin integrates with Daddy Analytics
 10. The Add-on loader added in version 3.0: Choose between API or Web-to-Lead Add-Ons.
+11. Form Feeds can have rich mapping relationships: An Entry can create a Contact, which is then assigned to an Opportunity and is also assigned an Opportunity Contact Role.
+12. The mapping of the Opportunity Contact Role shows the rich object mapping in action.

 == Installation ==